tc39/proposal-source-phase-imports/README.md

 customize the loading, linking, and execution of modules beyond the standard host execution model.

-For WebAssembly, imports and exports for WebAssembly models often require custom inspection and wrapping in order to behave correctly, which can be better provided via manual instantiation than relying directly on the base [ESM integration][wasm-esm] proposal.

 For JavaScript, creating userland loaders would require a module reflection type in order to share the host parsing, execution, security, and caching semantics.

+For WebAssembly, imports and exports for WebAssembly modules often require custom inspection and wrapping in order to be set up correctly, which typically requires manual instantiation work that would not necessarily be straightforward or possible under the proposed host [ESM integration][wasm-esm] proposal.

+Supporting module reflections syntactically as a new import form creates a primitive that can extend the static, security and tooling benefits of modules from the ESM integration to these dynamic instantiation use cases.

 ## Proposal